Kurehava/TexAutoCompile_Python/README.md

 # How to use?

-You need install python any version.
+First ,you need install python for any version.

 Then "`python TexAutoCompileEX`" to run.

-If you are MacOS, you can do:
+MacOS:

-1.`sudo chmod a+x TexAutoCompileEX`
+1. `sudo chmod a+x TexAutoCompileEX`
+2. Double click to run.

+Windows:

+1. right click
+2. `open with` -> check `'always use this app open(.py)'` -> go python install path -> select `'python.exe'`
+3. Change flie name to `TexAutoCompileEX.py`
-2.Double click to run.
+4. Double click to run.

+Linux:

+`python TexAutoCompileEX`